JB GERMAN OIL GmbH & Co KG

 (b) A consumer in the sense of these GTC is any natural person who concludes a contract with the Vendor for purposes that are predominantly neither commercial nor self-employed (according § 13 German Civil Law Code [Bürgerliches Gesetzbuch] – BGB).
 A merchant (according § 14 BGB) is any natural or legal person or partnership with legal capacity who, when concluding a contract with the Seller, acts in the exercise of his commercial or independent professional activity.
 Orders using means of remote communication within the meaning of these GTC are orders which the consumer places with the Seller online, by e-mail, telephone or letter/fax.

 2. Conclusion of Contract

 (a) Offers of the Seller are subject to change.
 They contain an invitation to the buyer to submit an offer.
 Orders of the Buyer are binding for him.
 In the case of an order by consumers via remote means of communication, the receipt of the order will be confirmed immediately.
 This order confirmation does not constitute a binding acceptance of the order.
-Acceptance of the order is affected by sending a separate purchase confirmation.
+Acceptance of the order is effected by sending a separate purchase confirmation.
 If the Buyer is not a consumer, the invoice shall be deemed to be a declaration of acceptance, unless the Seller sends a written confirmation of purchase to the contrary.